Adopting a dog is like having a second child, so you must ensure you can take good care of the furry companion.

 Apply Glue to the Area

-This is one of the finest tricks that you can apply to remove the botfly from the dog's body.
-Just apply particularly glue found in the office over the infected area.
+This is one of the finest tricks that you can apply to remove the botfly from the dog’s body.
+Just use particular glue found in the office over the infected area.

-Now just allow the glue to settle down on that particular area for a couple of hours, then simply remove the same with the help of the tweezers.
+Now, allow the glue to settle down on that particular area for a couple of hours, and then simply remove the glue with the help of the tweezers.
 Once you are done, make sure that you clean up the area with the help of isopropyl.

 Tweeze the Botfly